uiuc-fa21-cs411/sjkd/README.md

    -  Holly Lee (jungmin3@illinois.edu)
    -  Sid Ajay (sajay2@illinois.edu)
 - Captain: Katherine Stapleton
-- Project Title: (or TBD)
+- Project Title: Road Trip Playlist

 ## Project Summary

-This is a test project just to show what we expect from you (TBD)
+The purpose of this project is to create a playlist specifically for road trips.
+After a user inputs their start and end location, a playlist would be generated, pulling popular songs from 3-4 of the biggest cities in their route.

 [Link to Project Description](https://github.com/uiuc-fa21-cs411/hello-world/blob/main/ProjectDescription.md)